 #19 - In Africa and Latin America, only 26% of urban and 34% of rural sanitation and wastewater services effectively prevent human contact with excreta8

 Wastewater contains plastic particles, microbial pollutants, and traces of medications that can threaten human health and food security.
 For instance, the Ganga river in India.
 It supports roughly 500 million people, providing water for cooking, bathing, and irrigation.
 But recent UN research highlighted new water pollution facts.
 The river has a high concentration of feces and receives 100 times more sewage per capita from urban than rural populations.

-Globally, unsafe water causes diarrhoea and accounts for 1.7 million deaths annually.
+Globally, unsafe water causes diarrhea and accounts for 1.7 million deaths annually.
 This water pollution fact is frightening and unless we resolve this, the number of deaths will surge in the future.
 One way is to prevent more deaths by building hygienic toilet systems.
 Another is, educating others about the harmful effect of offloading wastewater in rivers.

 For example, exposing children to lead can cause severe irreversible damage to their developing brains and nervous systems.
 In 2015, an NRDC study found 8,044 violations of the lead and copper rule by community water systems serving 18,350,633 people in the US.
 582,322 were health-related.

-Meanwhile, nitrates concentration in drinking water has been found to cause baby blue syndrome in infants.
+Meanwhile, nitrates concentration in drinking water has been found to cause a baby blue syndrome in infants.
 This can lead to infant death and cardiovascular diseases in extreme cases.
 That same NRDC study found 1,529 violations of nitrates at community water systems serving 3,867,431 people in the US, out of which 1,374,494 were health-based water-related diseases.